savonet/liquidsoap/doc/content/video.md

 ### Streaming with GStreamer

 The usual way to stream a video is using icecast, as for audio.
-However, it can happen that you want to use weired formats or ways to to stream.
+However, it can happen that you want to use weird formats or ways to to stream.
 In this case, using GStreamer as output (as opposed to simply a codec as above) might be a good idea.
 For instance, suppose that you want to stream mp4 video using RTP.
 This can be done as follows: